we-learn-js/js-training/src/slideshow/slides/Testing.md

 > Ensure that component collaborations work as expected.

-> Assertions may test component API, UI, or side-effects (such as database I/O, logging, etc…)
+> Assertions may test component API, UI, or side-effects (such as database I/O, logging, etc…).

 <!--slide-->